gander/Voice-Push/replit.md

 - ✓ Enhanced HTML meta tags with SEO optimization, author, and license information
 - ✓ Created PRIVACY.md with detailed privacy policy for data handling transparency
 - ✓ Updated build output with new metadata (dist folder updated)
+- ✓ v1.1.0: Added comprehensive logging system with LogPanel component
+- ✓ v1.1.1: Set log panel to be expanded by default for better user experience